BassemMagdi0007/Escape-the-wumpus-cave/README.md

 - For the "Push Crate" and "Push Half-Crate" actions, we needed to create two separate actions to address the following scenarios:

   - Pushing a single object, whether it's a "Crate" or a "Half-Crate," to a new position.
-This was managed by the `push(East/West/North/South)` actions.
+This was managed by the `push(East/West/North/South)` actions.<br />
   <img src="image-3.png" alt="alt text" width="500" height="200">
-  - Pushing two "Half-Crates" together to a new position, which was handled by the `pushHalfCrate(East/West/North/South)` actions.
+  - Pushing two "Half-Crates" together to a new position, which was handled by the `pushHalfCrate(East/West/North/South)` actions.<br />
   <img src="image-4.png" alt="alt text" width="500" height="200">

 - We encountered an issue where the agent was pushing objects or scaring the Wumpus outside the map boundaries, despite having defined all map cells and every location from "cell0_0" to "cell7_11".
 To resolve this, we added an additional condition to ensure that the current location of either the object to be moved or the Wumpus to be scared is not already defined as an "exit_point."
 This extra check helped prevent the agent from inadvertently moving elements outside the intended map boundaries.